OUR JACKS ARE SPECIAL

 No matter which breeder you decide to buy your next pup from, do your homework, ask questions about the parents and whenever possible go and meet the parents.

-Genetics plays a huge part in the temperament of the dog, environment can affect it but at the dogs core genetics are what makes the dog.
+Genetics plays a huge part in the temperament of the dog, environment and certainly how the dog is raised play an important role too but at the dogs core are its genetics.
+Breeding good dogs and giving the pups the best start in life makes a difference.

-I breed for a very mild Jack Russell temperament but please remember they are terriers, they are very smart and they need to be raised right.
+I breed for a very mild Jack Russell temperament but please remember they are terriers, they are very smart, curious, lively and they need to be raised right, or really they just need to be raised and trained not let do whatever they please.

 Pups are a lot of work and owning a dog is a long term responsibility.